Ways to Improve Communication

 - Try to eliminate background noise

-Face the person you are talking to.
+- Face the person you are talking to.
 Don't try to converse from a different room or with your back turned.
 It is easier to hear what people say when you can see what they are saying.
-Visual clues, like facial expressions and lip movements, do alot to help listeners understand your words.
+Visual clues, like facial expressions and lip movements, help listeners understand your words.

-- You don't need to shout.
-Speaking at a normal conversational level when talking with someone who wears hearing aids is perfectly fine.
-Most instruments are programmed to amplify a normal level of speech, so if you shout, it may be too loud or even painful for the listener.
+- No need to shout.
+It’s fine to speak at a normal conversational level when talking with someone who wears hearing aids.
+Most aids amplify a normal level of speech.
+If you shout, it may be too loud or even painful.

 - Try not to talk too fast.
 Speak naturally, but try to pronounce your words more clearly.
-This will naturally slow your speech, but be careful no to overdo it.
+This will help slow your speech.
+Be careful not to overdo it.

 - If you are having trouble being understood, try rephrasing your sentence rather than just repeating yourself.
 Some words are more easily heard or lip-read than others.